 Pulse only reads your Confluence content — it cannot modify, delete, or create any pages.
 The minimum possible permission footprint.

-Pulse never stores your page content.
-Only aggregated numerical scores are persisted.
+Pulse never stores your page bodies.
+Only scores and page titles are persisted.
 Your content is analyzed in-memory and immediately discarded.

 How Pulse accesses, processes, and stores data